-High performance certification program.
+High Performance Certification Program.
 Pursuant to current law, the OSA oversees a high performance standards certification program for the construction and substantial renovation of state-assisted facilities.
-A state-assisted facility generally includes any facility constructed or renovated in whole or part with state funds, such as Capital Construction Fund or General Fund dollars.
+A state-assisted facility generally includes any facility designed on or after July 1, 2008, that is larger than 5,000 gross square feet and is constructed or renovated in whole or part with state funds, such as Capital Construction Fund or General Fund dollars.
 A state-assisted facility also includes academic facilities constructed or renovated on a higher education campus and paid from cash funds.
-High performance certification is attainable if the increased initial costs of substantial renovation, design, or new construction can be recouped from decreased operation costs within 15 years.
-The OSA targeted standard of high performance is the Leadership in Energy and Environmental Design (LEED) Gold standard.
+High performance certification is attainable if the increased initial costs of substantial renovation, design, or new construction can be recouped from decreased operational costs within 15 years.
+The OSA targeted standard of high performance is the U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED) Gold standard.